AliAkbar1101/AliAkbar1101/README.md

 - 👋 Hi, I am Ali Akbar
-- 👀 I’m interested in programming and software engineering loves coding
+- 👀 I’m interested in programming and loves to work with data
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Pandas
 - 💞️ I’m looking to collaborate on coding
 - 📫 How to reach me Dm me simple
 - 😄 Pronouns: He/him